Dr Priscilla Short

-I'm a psychotherapist with extensive experience of working in private practice and within the NHS and I work with individuals, couples and families.
+I'm a psychotherapist with extensive experience of working in private practice and the NHS.
+I am trained to work with individuals, couples and families.
 I specialise in relationship issues, binge eating disorder, anxiety, depression, gender issues and self-esteem.
 I regard myself as a pluralist, having trained in a wide range of different therapeutic approaches including systemic, psychodynamic, person centred and CBT.
 Being a pluralistic therapist means that we will work with the approach best suited to your needs and so the initial assessment of what you want and need from therapy is a really important part of the overall process.

 Another area of specialisation is in relationship issues with couples or individuals.
 I have an MA in Relationship Therapy and trained with Relate in Cambridge and Peterborough and still retain an ongoing practice with Relate.
 Research has found that the average couple waits 6+ years before engaging in counselling, by which time the problems may have escalated and the relationship may be in crisis.
 Yet by the end of the first session almost every couple that I meet says 'I wish we'd come sooner, this is so helpful'.
 Counselling really can improve relationships so I would encourage you to get help as early as possible.